PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 passed.
 Commit and push this characterization before implementation.
 Keep the phase store fixed at 128/128 and never create, update, or reopen a pull request.

+## Late attention-layout composite implementation

+`run_late_attention_layout_cleanup(context)` now owns the characterized QKV reshape, attention-Gather cleanup, axis-0 Gather reshape, and pre-projection rank-lift passes.
+It preserves the layout/model/layout/model argument policy and returns all four independent counter mappings as an ordered tuple.

+The lowerer retains one `_late_attention_layout_results` value through `shared_model_ir_pass_context`.
+The four old unconsumed locals are absent, and the composite remains outside `ConversionSession.phase_results`; the store is still exactly 128/128.
+Existing lowerer wrappers remain compatibility exports.

+Focused runtime coverage proves exact callback order, ModelIR identity, layout identity at the first and third callbacks, model-only invocation at the second and fourth callbacks, and tuple ordering.
+Structural contracts now require the composite between late channel-shuffle and window partition and account for its four nested owners.
+No graph, numerical, diagnostics, or artifact failure occurred.

+Validation completed sequentially under core-only `uv`:

+- focused attention owners and affected boundaries: `238 passed in 1.35s`;
+- terminal-layout and pass-efficiency contracts: `92 passed in 2.15s`;
+- synthetic core runtime contracts: `55 passed in 1.05s`;
+- broader result and phase-result contracts: `196 passed in 9.42s`;
+- full lowerer architecture contracts: `258 passed in 17.67s`;
+- phase-result capacity contracts: `2 passed in 0.52s`;
+- targeted Ruff, bytecode compilation, fixed-capacity audit, and whitespace
+  checks: passed.

+No root-model conversion was run because this is a characterized four-call owner extraction with focused runtime equivalence and unchanged serialization inputs.

 ## Guarded terminal BatchMatMul implementation

 The three characterized results now record inside their original guard under: